jameslaneconkling/falcor-local-datasource/README.md

 // > added new todo
 ```

-**TODO**
-* Path invalidation
-* boxed value metadata.

-It should be possible to accomplish what you need without these, but to achieve feature parity with falcor-router they should probably be included.

 ## Installation
 Current builds only support NPM.
 If you use a different package manager, or no package manager, either download and build locally, or post an issue and I'll expand the build step.